cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 #### Installing a Load Balancer

-**Note** Although the load-balancer is not provided by Cloudify, here is a simple example of HAProxy as a load-balancer:
+**Note** Although the load-balancer is not provided by Cloudify, here is a simple example of HAProxy as a load-balancer.
+In order to use HAProxy as a load-balancer, you would first need to download HAProxy to your machine and set the relevant certificates.
+Afterwards, you would need to configure HAProxy as the Cloudify Managers' load-balancer, and you can do so using the following configuration:

 ```cfg
 global
     maxconn 100